TomHarrop/ird-5acc-paper/ms/methods.md

 Raw sequence data are hosted at the NCBI SRA ... (**tom to do**).
 We used reproducible practices for all data analysis.
+The source for this manuscript is hosted at https://github.com/tomharrop/ird-5acc-paper.
+Code for qPCR analysis is at https://github.com/othomantegazza/5acc-qpcr.
+The code we used to analyse the RNAseq data and panicle phenotype data is hosted at https://github.com/tomharrop/5acc.

 The code we used to analyse the RNAseq data and panicle phenotype data is hosted at https://github.com/tomharrop/5acc.
 We used `snakemake` [@kosterSnakemakeScalableBioinformatics2012] to arrange analysis steps into workflows and monitor dependencies, and `Singularity` [@kurtzerSingularityScientificContainers2017] to capture the computing environment.
 The final results and all intermediate steps can be exactly reproduced from the raw data with a single command using `snakemake` and `Singularity`.